Summer 2022: Jun. 6 - Jul. 29

 Please remember that the most significant way to prevent this and many other illnesses is to NOT SEND your child to camp if he / she is feeling ill in any way or has any symptoms.

-At this point, thankfully we do not foresee any full group, classroom, or campus wide closures due to cases, as that policy has now been updated by the state and local officials.
+At this point, thankfully we do not foresee any full group, classroom, or campus wide closures due to cases of COVID-19, as that policy has now been updated by the state and local officials.
 That said, as mentioned above, this is still a fluid situation and as with most things could become subject to change.
-Thank you for your patience and understanding as we continue to navigate this pandemic.
+Thank you for your patience and understanding as we continue to navigate this.

 FIELD TRIPS / ONSITE ACTIVITIES

-We will again be taking field trips for Camp CUBBER 2022!
+We have some amazing field trips lined up for Camp CUBBER 2023!
 In addition, campers will also enjoy at least one special onsite activity and one fun spirit day each week as well.
 Those will be listed on the field trip / activity schedule once finalized (prior to the start of registration).

 Registration: $45 (Stars & Comets), $55 (Returning Campers), $65 (New Campers)